 - federal, state, or county official or employee contracts for the services of a lobbyist, the lobbyist is subject to the registration and reporting requirements of chapter 97, HRS, and these rules, and the director of the agency employing the lobbyist shall be responsible for submitting statements of contributions and expenditures as required by section 97-3, HRS, and these rules; - (3) Any person engaged in the business of publishing or broadcasting news or comment on the news, while engaged in the gathering or dissemination of news and comment on the news and in the ordinary course of business; - (4) An attorney advising a client on the construction or effect of proposed legislative or administrative action; and - (5) Any person who possesses special skills and knowledge relevant to certain areas of legislation or rulemaking, whose skills and knowledge may be helpful to the legislative and executive branches of state government and who makes an occasional appearance at the written request of the legislature, an administrative agency, or the lobbyist, even though the person receives reimbursement or other payment from the legislature, administrative agency, or the lobbyist for the appearance.
 A copy of the written request for an appearance made by the legislature, administrative agency, or lobbyist shall be provided to the commission within five business days of the commission's request. - (b) Lobbying activities that exceed the scope of subsection (a) shall be reported as provided by chapter 97, HRS, and these rules.
-[Eff ] (Auth: HRS §§84-31(a)(5), 97-6(a)(5)) (Imp: HRS §§97-1, 97-2, 97-2.5, 97-3, 97-6) - §21-10-4 Background work in support of lobbying.
-An individual who, under the direction of a registered lobbyist, is paid to draft testimony, research legislative issues, conduct public opinion polls, or perform administrative work in support of lobbying activities, is not required to register as a lobbyist if: - (1) The individual does not meet with or communicate directly with any official in the legislative or executive branch regarding the subject matter of any existing or potential legislation or rule; and
+[Eff] (Auth: HRS §§84-31(a)(5), 97-6(a)(5)) (Imp: HRS §§97-1, 97-2, 97-2.5, 97-3, 97-6) - §21-10-4 Background work in support of lobbying.
+An individual who, under the direction of a registered lobbyist, is paid to draft testimony, discuss or research legislative issues, conduct public opinion polls, or perform administrative work in support of lobbying activities, and who either works under the direction of a registered lobbyist or who is a client or employer of a registered lobbyist, is not required to register as a lobbyist if: - (1) The individual does not meet with or communicate directly with any official in the legislative or executive branch regarding the subject matter of any existing or potential legislation or rule; and